becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 PWM.set(PIEZO_PIN, 0, 0);
 ```

 which means that we assign the value of `5` to our variable `PIEZO_PIN`.
-We write the variable name (PIEZO_PIN) in capital letters to make it clear that his is a constant (we don't whant to change it's value anymore).
+We write the variable name (PIEZO_PIN) in capital letters to make it clear that it is a constant (we don't whant to change its value anymore).
 The `PWM.set` method takes 3 arguments: the pin, the frequency and the width (percentage of time to be high).

 By setting the frequency and width to 0 we will basically mute the tone.
 We do this because sometimes pins still have current going and if so we will get an annoying tone.